AndreasHeger/CGATReport/doc/Tutorial14.rst

 an ipython_ session for this.

-As the data is present in tabular format in a collection of files, we can use one of the prepared sphinxreport :term:`trackers` directly.
+As the data is present in tabular format in a collection of files, we can use one of the prepared cgatreport :term:`trackers` directly.
 First, we only want to get the data for integration into our notebook.
 We type::

-   sphinxreport-test -r none -t TrackerDataframes -o glob='transcriptprofiles.dir/*.tsv.gz' -l notebook
+   cgatreport-test -r none -t TrackerDataframes -o glob='transcriptprofiles.dir/*.tsv.gz' -l notebook

 This produces the following output::

    ..
 Template start

    %matplotlib inline
-   import SphinxReport.test
+   import CGATReport.test
-   result = SphinxReport.test.main( do_print = False,
+   result = CGATReport.test.main( do_print = False,
    tracker="TrackerDataframes",
    renderer="none",
    trackerdir="/ifs/devel/andreas/sphinx-report/doc/trackers",